Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act Campaign/README.md

 AI Act Proposal

-And help me spread the word among all the people.
+**And help me spread the word among all the people**.
 Because maybe your job cannot (yet) be replaced by AI, but one day it might be.

 This law should be the bare minimum to help fight the unethical use of AI.
-Of course, it’s open to debate and improvements (you can subscribe to the site and create “issues,” for example)
+Of course, it’s open to debate and improvements (you can subscribe to the site and create “issues,” for example).